achernet/estuarial/design/minutes/tr_meeting_20140321.md

   updates his data quarterly.
 We could just take a single snapshot though and simply document that we provide French data as-of some date.

-- Some other questions: how will large queries be handles (e.g. where the number of tokens in an "in" statement is larger than the MSSQL limit)?
+- Some other questions: how will large queries be handled (e.g. where the number of tokens in an "in" statement is larger than the MSSQL limit)?
 How will table references be handled when they are part of an argument, such as "where Foo.Date = X' if the user does not want to rename "Foo.Date"?